 J.L.
 Abramo • Ann Aptaker • Trey R. Barker • Michael Bracken • Barb Goffman • David Hagerty • James A. Hearn • David H. Hendrickson • Jarrett Kaufman • Mark R. Kehl • Hugh Lessig • Steve Liskow • Alan Orloff • Josh Pachter • Steve Rasnic Tem • Mikal Trimm • Bev Vincent • Joseph S. Walker • Andrew Welsh-Huggins • Stacy Woodson

-“Blindsided,” written with Michael Bracken, forthcoming in Alfred Hitchcock’s Mystery Magazine, issue TBD.
+“Blindsided,” written with Michael Bracken, Alfred Hitchcock’s Mystery Magazine, September/October 2021.

 “Winner Takes All,” forthcoming in Mickey Finn 2: 21st Century Noir (Down & Out Books), 2021.